groonga/groonga/doc/source/reference/alias.rst

 Usage
 -----

-You manage aliased name to real name mapping by a normal table and a normal column.
+You manage alias to real name mapping by a normal table and a normal column.

 You can use any table type except :ref:`table-no-key` for the table. :ref:`table-hash-key` is recommended because exact key match